fkarg/fkarg.github.io/drafts/longtermplans.md

 ---
 layout: post
+published: true
 title: 'Longtermplans: Goal Setting Workshop'
-subtitle: or how to set and achieve goals
+subtitle: how to set and achieve goals
 tags:
 - workshop
 ---
-Part of a supposed transcript of a goal setting workshop.
-Currently a prototype, will be held and modified accordingly soon.
-I'm currently using this Framework to readjust my goals every three months.
-It might take some time, but it could be useful.
+This is the transcript of a pretty long workshop.
+It is among the most effective things I do every three months to keep me focused.

+This is an abridged culmination of the most effective exercises I found over the last few years.
+It does by far not include everything I came across, not even everything effective I came across.
+It's large enough the way it is right now already, and I'd prefer it to be smaller than larger.

+While it is a prototype currently, I will hold and modified it soon.

 * TOC
 {:toc}